Miminimi234/poly/CORE_AGENTS_README.md

 # Core Autonomous Agents System

-This document describes the core autonomous agent system that extends poly402 with autonomous decision-making, x402 micropayments, and Solana blockchain integration.
+This document describes the core autonomous agent system that extends Polysentience with autonomous decision-making,  micropayments, and Solana blockchain integration.

 ## Overview